kms1212/foliOS/README.md

 # foliOS: Next-Generation OS Built on Strata

-**foliOS** is a high-performance operating system built on **Strata**, a kernel that implements the **Ambikernel** architecture.
-By internalizing modern hardware primitives, it bridges the gap between the isolation of Microkernels and the raw performance of monolithic kernels, creating a hybrid environment for the next generation of computing.
+**foliOS** is an experimental operating system built on **Strata**, a kernel that explores the **Ambikernel** architecture.
+The project studies whether selected driver and service logic can run in explicit module domains with lower overhead than process-style IPC while still preserving auditable kernel boundaries and operational fault containment.

 ## tl;dr

-foliOS is an experimental operating system that explores an **Ambikernel** architecture: a unified address space combined with architecture-local module protection primitives.
+foliOS is an experimental operating system that explores an **Ambikernel** architecture: explicit user, module, and kernel memory regions combined with architecture-local module protection primitives.
 One focus is moving selected driver and service logic into fault-contained Ring 3 modules to evaluate whether kernel transition overhead can be reduced without giving up operational containment.
 The system is intentionally designed as a research platform, making explicit performance, fault-containment, and security trade-offs while mapping architecture-specific hardware features onto generic kernel concepts.
 It does not claim to provide universal safety or general-purpose robustness.

 ## 🧠 What is the Ambikernel?

 Traditional architectures either place most functionality in a single privilege layer(**monolithic**), or push functionality to external servers(**Microkernel**).
-The **Ambikernel** philosophy, as realized in **Strata**, takes a third path: it brings hardware-assisted primitives *into* the kernel's core to create a hardware-enforced "stratum" where modules execute with reduced overhead.
+The **Ambikernel** philosophy, as explored in **Strata**, takes a third path: it brings hardware-assisted primitives *into* the kernel's core to create an explicit module stratum where selected services can execute with reduced overhead.

-Unlike an **Exokernel** that merely exports hardware to user space, an **Ambikernel** internalizes hardware features to enforce a **Unified Address Space**.
+Unlike an **Exokernel** that merely exports hardware to user space, an **Ambikernel** internalizes hardware features so the kernel can coordinate conventional process isolation, module memory regions, and runtime-managed protection state.
 In **Strata**, protection is not achieved only by simple address space separation, but by architecture-local permission domains that can be changed by the runtime.
 This allows for:

-* **Copy-free Data Access:** Seamless data sharing between domains (User ↔ Module ↔ Kernel) without the need for heavy IPC or context switching.
+* **Descriptor-Mediated Fast Data Paths:** Module interfaces can use handles, generated bindings, validated descriptors, or explicit page remapping to avoid unnecessary IPC copies where the module ABI permits it.
+Raw cross-domain pointers are not the ABI.
 * **Hardware-Assisted Module Containment:** Assigning module memory to protection shards so trusted-but-buggy modules can be contained without forcing every interaction through a separate address space.
 * **Architecture-Specific Backends:** On amd64, Strata plans to implement protection shards with MPK/PKRU and PCID-aware page-table views.
 Other architectures may use different primitives or a page-table-only fallback.